|

 simulator.
 When Corlos started using it as an injection portal,

-the name 'simulator' stuck because everyone understood the dual
+the name 'simulator' stuck because everyone knew it by that name.

 14. Dayton toyed with the joystick and zoomed